torvalds/linux/Documentation/dev-tools/kunit/usage.rst

 however, it is an easily derived concept.
-Accordingly, in most cases, every project that does not use a standardized object oriented library (like GNOME's GObject) has their own slightly different way of doing object oriented programming; the Linux kernel is no exception.
+Accordingly, in most cases, every project that does not use a standardized object oriented library (like GNOME's GObject) has their own slightly different way of doing object oriented programming; the GNU/Linux kernel is no exception.

 The central concept in kernel object oriented programming is the class.
 In the kernel, a *class* is a struct that contains function pointers.
 This creates a